What to do in Sardinia, another beautiful island which is still too little known.

 3. Capture photos of wildlife in Sardinia

 Like many other islands, Sardinia has a very rich and unique wildlife.
 None of the animals that live on or near Sardinia are dangerous, so you can explore the island without fear.
-Unique species like deer and foxes live in the woods and mountains while different types of birds including the Chaffinch and the flamingo visit the island every year in large numbers.
-The Mediterranean monk seal and turtles live in the Sardinian waters and fin whales can be spotted near the banks quite regularly.
+Unique species of deer and foxes live in the woods and mountains, while different types of birds, including the Chaffinch and the flamingo, visit the island every year in large numbers.
+The Mediterranean monk seal and turtles live in the Sardinian waters and fin whales can been spotted near the banks quite regularly.

 4. The archipelago of La Maddalena